 Due to the toxicity of unconjugated bilirubin, the body must convert it to a less toxic conjugated bilirubin, a process that takes place in the liver.

 Cellular Heme Metabolism and Bilirubin Production

-Bilirubin is produced by a two-stage reaction that occurs in the reticulo-endothelial system of cells.
+Bilirubin is produced by a two-stage reaction that occurs in the reticuloendothelial system of cells.
 These cells include phagocytes, Kupffer cells of the liver, and cells in the bone marrow and spleen.
-The catabolism of heme proteins occur in the microsomal fraction of cell by heme oxygenase.
+The catabolism of heme proteins occurs in the microsomal fraction of the cell by heme oxygenase.
 The action of this enzyme is substrate-inducible, which means the heme serves both as the substrate and the cofactor for the reaction.

 The amino acids from the protein component of hemoglobin are released from the structure and are catabolized or re-used for protein synthesis.
 The heme portion, on the other hand, undergoes degradation starting with a mixed-function oxidase reaction that causes an opening of the ring and the conversion of one of the methane bridge carbons to carbon monoxide.